ainthek/map-projects/README.md

 # map-projects

-Just experiments with GeoData and Babylon.Just
+Just experiments with geo data, and various engines and frameworks.